 Countries in Europe are able to set travel fares by distance traveled.
-I love the idea, but I don't think Americans could collectively handle the idea.
+I love the idea, but I don't think Americans could collectively handle the idea. don't timit? the real collectively hariate the laca.

 Make it free.

 We live downtown, and primarily travel from Westlake to Roosevelt, Capitol Hill, Columbia City, and U District.
 The likelihood that we would ever travel to Lynnwood - let alone Shoreline or even Northgate - is low.
 Therefore, it's unfair that people downtown would be subsidizing those who don't live downtown, and who are more likely to travel downtown.
 E.g., no one is going to travel from Lynnwood to Shoreline - they're going to use light rail to get downtown or to the airport.